streamingfast/hivemapper-fleet-management/README.md

 ## Token Splits

 To set the token split for a driver's account, go to the fleet dashboard view of the [Hivemapper Explorer](https://hivemapper.com/explorer).
 In the right column, you'll find the Edit button for each driver.
 Select that and the token split will now become editable.
-The amount that is set is the percentage of earned tokens that will be kept by the fleet manager.
+The amount that is set is the percentage of earned tokens that will be kept by the fleet owner.

-For example, a token split of 100 will send all earned HONEY to the fleet manager account, while a token split of 25 will send 25% of earned HONEY to the fleet manager and 75% to the driver’s account.
+For example, a token split of 100 will send all earned HONEY to the fleet owner account, while a token split of 25 will send 25% of earned HONEY to the fleet owner and 75% to the driver’s account.
 You can input an integer between 0 and 100, inclusively.

 This value can be edited at any time, and will be applicable immediately to the current, and all future payout periods.